- Learn about the significance of the Vietnam Veterans Memorial

-- Students use a Venn diagram to compare and contrast two symbols.
+- Have students use a Venn diagram to compare and contrast two symbols.

-- Students research causes and effects of the Vietnam war.
+- Have students research the causes and effects of the Vietnam War.

-Students interview parents and family members about personal experiences relating to symbols.
-Students discuss how to honor deceased family members.
+Have students interview their parents and family members about personal experiences relating to symbols.
+You could also ask students to discuss with their families how to honor deceased family members.

-- Students complete a poster and present to the class.
+Student groups complete a poster and present the information to the class.

 - Did students understand the significance of the symbols?